Watts-Lab/deliberation-assets/projects/volvovsky_reputation/README.md

 If you see a game where you and I agree that an image is karate, and then i see you play as the buyer, and you say "buy karate" and the other person buys the right or wrong image, there is a lot of information in whether I want to hire the agent.

 However, if the agent is from another team, so that they are not expected to know the name, then i don't know if the agent was lazy, or if they just didn't have the information that they needed.

+# Notes

+When we show them a buyer/agent combination in the observer round, we need to make sure that if the buyer is from their team, we don't show them their own avatar. so, we need 4 combinations:

+- Bird, Other1
+- Bear, Other1
+- Fish, Other1
+- Other1, Other2

+# where we are:

+- we have built up training for agent and buyer, and also have instructions for observer (who needs no training)
+- we set up the avatar combinations for the observer rounds.

+# Next time

+- create a template of the principal agent game that they will observe
+- plug in the image, the name and the outcome/number of rounds

+# Todo:

+- work out the sequence of observations for each of the following:

+  - simple success
+  - simple fail
+  - complex success
+  - complex fail

+- pull names of images from the labeling/recall round for when buyer is on your team.